nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

     5. Note that you no longer receive a 500 response

 This is a better configuration.
 Servers are no longer tagged as down permanently in the configuration.
-TAdding monitoring to this configuration so that instead of just having to manually up down things we can let NGINX  be responsible for health checking actively or passively based on the configuration of monitoring ensuring health and availability of the service.
+By adding monitoring to this configuration, we can let NGINX be responsible for health checking (actively or passively) ensuring health and availability of the service.

 .. |logout| image:: ../../_static/log_out.png
    :scale: 50 %